 Yes.
-The IPNDV recognizes and builds off of the important contributions of previous verification initiatives, such as the U.S.-Russia Monitoring and Verification Experience, the U.S.-UK Program on Nonproliferation and Arms Control Technology, and the UK-Norway Initiative on Nuclear Warhead Dismantlement Verification.
+The IPNDV recognizes and builds off of the important contributions of previous verification initiatives, such as the U.S.-Russia Monitoring and Verification Experience, the U.S.-UK Program on Nonproliferation and Arms Control Technology, the UK-Norway Initiative on Nuclear Warhead Dismantlement Verification, and the Quad Nuclear Verification Partnership.
 NTI also led a study with its Verification Pilot Project, which, in 2014, recommended that countries should come together to begin an international process to assess verification gaps, develop collaborative technical work streams, and contribute to overall global nuclear threat reduction.
 This recommendation helped set the IPNDV into motion.

 How long will the IPNDV’s work continue?